ufozone/ha-zcs-mower/README.md

   * **Default:** A good value is 3600 seconds.
   * **+Infinity:** A good value is 900 seconds.

 * **Position tracing:** Activate this field if you want to use the periodical position tracing of your lawn mower(s).
-Your lawn mower(s) will report their position more often.
+Your lawn mower(s) will report its position more often.

     **:warning: Attention:** Activating this function increases data usage significantly.